erencice/multiple-linear-regression/README.md

 ## Language Versions

-This README is available in both English and Turkish.
+This project is available in both English and Turkish.
-You can find the Turkish version in the `README_tr.md` file or request it if needed.
+You can find the Turkish version of the project in the `main-tr.md` file or request it if needed.